teloecho/gem5-resources/src/x86-ubuntu/README.md

 See [using-local-resources](https://www.gem5.org/documentation/gem5-stdlib/using-local-resources) for instructions on how to use customized resources in gem5 experiments.

 To boot in qemu, make sure to specify `/sbin/init.old` as the `init=` option on the kernel command line.
+Otherwise, you will execute the gem5 magic instructions which will cause illegal instructions or segmentation faults.